With Elon Musk’s moonshot, nothing is guaranteed

 That vision of the future, no matter how realistic, has him “super fired up,” he said.
 “It’d be great if there were regularly scheduled flights to the moon.”

-That dream is clearly a source of solace, something that as he said that has “done a lot to restore my faith in humanity.”
+That dream is clearly a source of solace, something that he said has “done a lot to restore my faith in humanity.”

 But here, in the present day, Musk is under extreme duress.
-Tesla, his electric car company, is struggling to meet production goals.
+Tesla is struggling to meet production goals.
 And recently he said that it has gone from “production hell to delivery logistics hell.”
-Meanwhile, the defamation lawsuit could continue to dog him, and highlight what some investors saw as an unnecessary and self-inflicted controversy.
+Meanwhile, the defamation lawsuit could continue to dog him and highlight what some investors saw as an unnecessary and self-inflicted controversy.

 He recently told the New York Times his health was suffering as a result of an “excruciating” year.